urllib3/urllib3/docs/v2-migration-guide.rst

 .. code-block:: text

-  ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with OpenSSL 1.0.2k-fips  26 Jan 2017.
+  ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'OpenSSL 1.0.2k-fips  26 Jan 2017'.
   See: https://github.com/urllib3/urllib3/issues/2168

 Remediation depends on your system: